jasonmkfu/the-readability-sql-style-guide/Style Guide.md

     <mark>)</mark>
 </pre>
 ## <span style="color: red">B. Not so Good</span>
-* No parentheses around OR logic makes the logic ambiguous.
+* No parentheses around 1OR1 logic makes the logic ambiguous
 </span>
 <pre>
 SELECT